While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 Platforms: Windows, Mac

-It features a roster of 100+ collectible cards with unique stats and effects that can be combined to create your own deck and battle against the CPU and other players online.
+It features a roster of 100+ collectible cards with unique stats and effects that can be combined to create your own deck and battle against other players online.

 Cards are depicted in 3D and feature fully animated wrestling moves that can be fused together to create new cards, upgraded, or shared online with other players.

-While it doesn’t have as much action as your typical wrestling game, there are 10 playable arenas to explore and a ton of room for devising new strategies and tactics.
+While not as action-packed as your typical wrestling game, there are 10 playable arenas and a ton of unique strategies and tactics to explore.

 Fire Pro Wrestling World